-Keywords: Institutional Politics, Educational Authenticity, Public Elementary Schools, Descriptive-Correlational, Education
+Keywords: Institutional politics, educational authenticity, public elementary schools, descriptive-correlational, education

 1. INTRODUCTION

 One of the growing concerns in today’s education system is the erosion of educational authenticity among teachers, particularly in public schools.
 Educational authenticity refers to teachers’ ability to stay true to their professional values, instructional integrity, and learner-centered practices.
 However, this authenticity is increasingly challenged by bureaucratic pressures, rigid policies, and organizational constraints that often compel teachers to compromise their pedagogical principles (Anderson, 2021).
 As teachers struggle to meet externally imposed expectations, their sense of purpose, motivation, and instructional creativity may decline, ultimately affecting the quality of education delivered in classrooms (Elumalai et al., 2021).